nestordemeure/tabularGP/README.md

 learn = tabularGP_learner(data, nb_training_points=50, metrics=accuracy)
 learn.fit_one_cycle(10, max_lr=1e-3)

-# display the feature importance
+# display the importance of each feature
-glearn.plot_feature_importance()
+learn.plot_feature_importance()
 ```

-For a tour of the features available (including various forms of transfer-learning and feature importance estimation), see the [example folder](TODO).
+We recommand browsing the [example folder](TODO) to become familiar with the features available (including various forms of transfer-learning and feature importance estimation) before using the librarie.

 ## Notes